pausan/syncdbdocs/README.md

 Missing features:

 - Update database back from file comments
-- Support for other databases: sqlite, oracle, ...
+- Support for other databases: oracle, ...
 - Generate nicer HTML output (from text or database)
 - Detect primary keys, indexes, triggers or functions